 Silverfish can damage household goods and building materials, and their creepy presence will quickly make your home an unpleasant place to be.

-Additionally, some people with severe allergic symptoms may experience reactions to the feces or skin molts of silverfish.
+Additionally, some people with severe allergic symptoms may experience reactions (like itching, cough, and mucus buildup) to the feces or skin molts of silverfish.

 5 Signs of a Silverfish Infestation